Biden announces US will aim to cut carbon emissions by as much as 52% by 2030 at virtual climate summit - KION546

 “These steps will set America’s economy to net-zero emissions by no later than 2050,” he added.

+Vice President Kamala Harris, who introduced Biden at the start of the summit, pointed to the extreme weather the US has been battered by in recent years, including the wildfires in her home state of California.

+“As a global community, it is imperative that we act quickly and together to confront this crisis and this will require innovation and collaboration around the world,” the vice president said.

-The figures were struck after lengthy consultations with government agencies, scientists, industry representatives, governors, mayors and environmental researchers.
+The Biden administration’s target to cut emissions was struck after lengthy consultations with government agencies, scientists, industry representatives, governors, mayors and environmental researchers.
 The move underscores the President’s commitment to addressing the climate crisis and follows on his pledge to work with other countries to find joint solutions to global issues.

 RELATED: Biden aims to cement US credibility on climate and galvanize world leaders at virtual summit